adevone/summer/README.md

     private val defaultDayName = "Loading..."

     // Proxy that allows to restore state and
-    // set properties even if view does not exists.
+    // set properties even if view does not exist.
     // Summer plugin provides convenient intentions to write it easy override fun createViewStateProxy() = object : {